Share

 Frida Flan recipe

-Of course flan was on the menu August 26, 1929, the day Frida Kahlo married Mexican muralist Diego Rivera.
+Flan, of course flan was on the menu on August 26, 1929 — the day Frida Kahlo married Mexican muralist Diego Rivera.
 The fact that a special wedding cake had been ordered from the best bakery in Coyoacán didn’t matter: this classic custard no podía faltar to ensure the feast offered the best traditional Mexican fare, in keeping with Frida and Diego’s commitment to Mexicanidad, according to the cookbook and memoir Frida’s Fiestas: Recipes and Reminiscences of Life with Frida Kahlo, co-written by Guadalupe Rivera, Diego’s daughter, and Marie-Pierre Colle.

 Frida Kahlo’s Wedding Flan